 The Master of Education is a two-year course.
 It is available on a part time basis only.

-The course is designed to provide a program of advanced professional development for qualified and experienced teachers and school leaders who want to undertake studies which will assist them to develop Christian perspectives and professional education practices.
-It emphasises critical reflection upon the role and tasks of the Christian professional teacher, and the mission, philosophy and practices of Christian schooling, and becoming equipped to translate this reflection into practice.
+The Master of Education course is designed to provide a program of advanced professional development for qualified and experienced teachers and school leaders with a bachelor degree who want to undertake studies which will assist them to develop Christian perspectives and professional education practices.
+The Master of Education course emphasises critical reflection upon the role and tasks of the Christian professional teacher, and the mission, philosophy and practices of Christian schooling, and becoming equipped to translate this reflection into practice.

 The maximum time allowed for the completion of the Master of Education is eight years.
-Extensions beyond this time may be approved where extenuating circumstances exist.
+Masters in Education Extensions beyond this time may be approved where extenuating circumstances exist.

 Students who successfully complete the Graduate Certificate in Christian Education may articulate into the Master of Education.